cocoar-dev/Cocoar.Capabilities/docs/api-reference.md

 ### IPrimaryCapability&lt;in T&gt;

 Marker interface for primary capabilities.
-Only one primary capability can be registered per subject.
+Exactly one primary capability may exist per subject at any time.
+Adding rules:

+- First registration may use Add, AddAs, tuple AddAs, or WithPrimary
+- Replacement MUST use WithPrimary(newPrimary)
+- Add / AddAs / tuple AddAs will THROW if a primary already exists
+- WithPrimary(null) removes the current primary
+- Tuples may not contain more than one IPrimaryCapability<> contract
+ - TryAdd / TryAddAs of another primary silently no-op (they never replace)

 ```csharp
 public interface IPrimaryCapability<in T> : ICapability<T> { }